 There are plenty of nutrient-rich foods that will fill you up and leave you satisfied.
-These include whole grains, lean proteins, healthy fats, and a variety of fruits and vegetables.
+These include whole grains, lean proteins, healthy fats, and various fruits and vegetables.

-If you find yourself getting hungry between meals, reach for a healthy snack like nuts, seeds, or a piece of fruit.
+If you get hungry between meals, reach for a healthy snack like nuts, seeds, or a piece of fruit.
 These foods will tide you over until your next meal without weighing you down.

-Here is a great article from the U.S. Department of Agriculture on how much fruit you need to eat every day.
+Here is a great article from the U.S. Department of Agriculture on how much fruit you must eat daily.
 Even if fruit makes your blood sugar spike, it’s still better than processed snacks.
-A lot of people think that they should avoid fruit because it contains sugar.
+Many people think they should avoid fruit because it contains sugar.

 While fruit does contain natural sugars, it also has significant nutritional value.
 Fruits are high in vitamins, minerals, and antioxidants, all of which are necessary for optimal health.
 A study from the National Library of Medicine says that eating fruits lowers the chance of getting diabetes.

 You don’t have to give up all your favorite foods.

 A healthy calorie intake doesn’t have to be all green smoothies and quinoa bowls.
 It’s important to enjoy the foods you love in moderation.

 If you crave something, try to satisfy it with a healthier alternative.

 For example, if you’re craving chocolate, reach for a dark chocolate bar with a high cocoa content.